TamayoLeivaJ/Python-basics/README.md

 1. Fast mathematical operations over arrays<br>
 1. Linear Algebra, Fourier Transforms, Random Number Generation<br>

 The NumPy array is a new Python type, an alternative to the Python list, that is faster and capable of performing operations on arrays more easily than on lists.
 The NumPy array comes with its own methods, which may behave differently from the methods of other types.
-But the NumPy array can only contain values of a single type, while a Python list can contain different types of data.<br>
+But the NumPy array can only contain values of a single type, while a Python list can contain different types of data.
+If elements of different types are included, Numpy array will transform those elements to end up with an array of homogeneous type, this is also known as **type coercion**.
+In this type coercion, for example, the bool type value **True** becomes 1, and the bool type value **False** becomes 0, if coerced to a numeric array.<br>